1678 Nye Homestead

 by Ira Wolfman $10.95

 "Genealogy for kids and other beginners."
 Excellent guide with worksheets.

 SANDWICH - A CAPE COD TOWN

 This book presents the history of Sandwich, Mass. with the use of original town and colony records, diaries, wills, and deeds.
 Offers a wealth of historical information.
 634 pages Softcover.

 by John Whelan. $29.95

 The first book to celebrate the ordinary people, natives and washashores, who make their lives on Cape Cod and the special connection that they feel with the region.
 312 pages.
 Hard Cover.

 by Rosanna Cullity and John Cullity. $22.50 Pub.
 1987 A compilation of 300 photographs depicting Sandwich, MA from 1880 to 1920.
 Carefully researched captions, essays.
 Includes many Nye homes.

-The Benjamin Nye Homestead & Museum is an historic preservation project of the the Nye Family of America Association, Inc. a 501(c)(3) non-profit organization and is listed on the National Registry of Historic Places.
+The Benjamin Nye Homestead & Museum is a historic preservation project of the Nye Family of America Association, Inc. a 501(c)(3) non-profit organization and is listed on the National Registry of Historic Places.
 We are affiliated with the organizations listed below: